timkurvers/metalhud/README.md

 Requires **macOS Ventura 13**.

-As opposed to enabling the HUD for each individual game or application, this binary sets the env variable `MTL_HUD_ENABLED` globally to apply to any Metal 3 context.
+As opposed to enabling the HUD for each individual game or application, this script sets the env variable `MTL_HUD_ENABLED` globally to apply to any Metal 3 context.

 ## Installation